Data submission¶

 BugSeq has two options for submitting data to the platform.
 All data is stored securely and encrypted, and is only accessible to your own account.

-To upload files from your computer/server, drag and drop all files into the upload box, or select your files by clicking on the upload box.
+To upload files from your computer/server, drag all files into the upload box, or select your files by clicking on the upload box.

 Tip